lorin/resilience-engineering/README.md

 ## Richard I. Cook

-Cook is a medical doctor who studies failures in complex systems.
+Cook is an anasthesiologist who studies failures in complex systems.
 He is one of the founders [Adaptive Capacity Labs](http://www.adaptivecapacitylabs.com/), a resilience engineering consultancy.

 Cook tweets as [@ri_cook](https://twitter.com/ri_cook).